 Don’t feel you have to decorate your home office overnight.
 It may take some time to complete your look as you gradually incorporate items you love.
 It’s more important just to start with the fundamentals and build from there, focusing on making yourself feel at home in the space.
 Once you have your essentials figured out (desk, chair, lamp, shelving), you can add things you love as you discover them.
 Most of all, your home office should bring you joy and motivate you to spend time in it.

-We hope you’ve found our home office ideas inspiring.
-If you have any tips or ideas you’d like to contribute, we’d love to hear them in the comments below!
+I hope you’ve found these 40+ home office ideas inspiring.
+If you have any tips or ideas you’d like to contribute, share them in the comments below!